allandelmare/skybridge/README.md

 ### Pagination Strategies

 Two pagination methods are supported:
 - **Offset Pagination**: For standard endpoints.
 Note that a token based approach to better support this is in development.
-Current implementation causes harmless "unique primary key" warnings.
+Work in progress.
 - **Continuation Token**: For large result sets

 ### Error Handling